-In my opinion, the Rogue 99 at LAtaco is much much better http://www.lataco.com/restaurant-guide/ and I think is trying to fully encapsulate what it means to eat in LA.
+In my opinion, the Rogue 99 at LAtaco is much much better The Rogue 99 ~ L.A.
+Taco's 2019 Essential Restaurant Guide - L.A.
+TACO and I think is trying to fully encapsulate what it means to eat in LA.

 Still, I think that the collective wisdom on this board might be able to do better, or at least critique it.

 What do you think?
 Overall do you like the Rogue 99?
 What types of places would you add or subtract from it?
 Is the R99 even a good framework?
 What are you happy made the cut?
 What would be on your essential LA list?

 I really like the concept of the Essential list not as a “best of” but as they put it “a showcase of places to eat if you want to be fluent in the language of Los Angeles.”

 A couple thoughts to start things out: The exclusion of even one Salvadorean or Persian place is strange.